anchore/grype/README.md

 This section explains the columns and UI cues that help prioritize remediation efforts:

-- **Severity**: String severity based on CVSS scores and indicate the significance of a vulnerability in levels.
+- **Severity**: String-based severity derived from CVSS scores that indicates the significance of a vulnerability in levels.
   This balances concerns such as ease of exploitability, and the potential to affect confidentiality, integrity, and availability of software and services.

 - **EPSS**: